-The FAA issued a new Advisory Circular in June 1997, that allows the use of devices based on personal computers to be used in training for the instrument rating.
-The AOPA's Air Safety Foundation, AC-61-126, entitled "Qualification and Approval of Personal Computer-based Aviation Training Devices," establishes personal computer-based aviation training devices (PC-ATD) as a new category of training device, distinct from stand-alone flight simulators and dedicated desk-top devices.
-The new AC allows a 10-hour flight time credit for training with an approved PC-ATD under the guidance of a flight instructor.
+The EAA issued an Advisory Circular in June 1997 that allows the use of devices based on Personal Computers to be used in training for the instrument rating.
+The AOPA's Air Safety Foundation, AC-61-126, entitled "Qualifications and Approval of Personal Computer-based Aviation Training Devices," establishes personal computerbased training devices (PC-ATD) as a new category of training device, distinct from stand-alone flight simulators and dedicated desktop devices.
+The new AC allows a 10bour flight time credit for training with an approved PC-ATD under the guidance of a flight instructor.
+12 N. ---

-However, the EAA has not approved the devices for maintaining instrument currency or for any portion of the instrument practical test.
+However, the FAA has not approved the devices for maintaining instrument currency of for any portion of the instrument rating practical test.
 The new AC also spells out approval requirements for PC-ATDs.
-In addition to response and display quality requirements, the EAA requires aircraft-like physical controls including a self-centering control yoke or stick, self-centering rudder pedals and a physical throttle lever.
+In addition to response and display quality requirements, the FAA requires aircraft-like physical controls including a selfcentering control yoke or stick, self-centering rudder pedals and a physical throttle lever.